Quick Start: First Open edX Pull Request#

 Finally, let’s configure and provision your Open edX instance!
 You will be asked a couple questions.
 Answer them however you like, although the default answers will work fine.

-tutor dev quickstart
+tutor dev launch

 Depending on your system and your Internet connection speed, this could take anywhere from five minutes to over an hour, so go get a coffee and come back for the next part.

 At this point you should have a Tutor installation that is suitable for development, but you’re still missing a practical way to edit the code, test it locally, and then contribute it back.

 For the purposes of this tutorial, you’ll be modifying code in the

 edx-platform repository, where the Open edX backend code lives.
 Let’s

 start by creating your own personal “fork” of it.
 A “fork” is essentially your

 own copy of the repository.
 See here to learn more about forks.

 Assuming you’re logged in to GitHub, forking a repository is easy.
 Visit the